We’re With You Every Step of the Way

 About eight out of ten Washington families choose cremation for a variety of religious, philosophic, economic, and environmental reasons.
 Many simply feel that cremation affords them a more comfortable pathway toward a closure harmonious with their lifestyle.

 Where are you located?
 Can I come in to make arrangements?

-While we are licensed to be able to serve every part of Washington State, our administrative mailing address and arrangement counselor staff are located in Seattle and Vancouver, respectively.
+We serve the greater Puget Sound region and SW Washington including Clark, Cowlitz, King, Kitsap, Lewis, Mason, Pierce, Skagit, Skamania, Snohomish, and Thurston Counties.
+Our administrative mailing address and arrangement counselor staff are located in Seattle and Vancouver, respectively.
 We have partner crematories in Kent, Marysville, and Portland, with transportation centers in these locations as well.
 Please keep in mind, however, that part of the reason we are able to keep our service prices low is because we do not have the ability to meet families to make arrangements in these locations.
 Instead, the families we serve complete the arrangement forms online.

 Where do I get a copy of a Mt.
 Vernon death certificate?

 How do I publish a newspaper obituary in Mt.
 Vernon?

 What are the laws for scattering ashes in Washington?